 Prior to joining Ernst & Young, Ms. Lyons was President and Chief Executive Officer of Capgemini Government Solutions LLC, a wholly owned subsidiary of Capgemini, one of the world's largest providers of consulting, technology, and outsourcing services.
 The subsidiary was launched to support the transformation needs of the U.S. government through collaboration, the application of leading practices and Ms. Lyons' three decades of global public sector experience.

 While serving as an Executive Vice President at Identix, a biometric technology company, Ms. Lyons helped to establish it as a national technology and fingerprint biometrics solutions provider in the post-September 11 environment.
 On November 14, 2001, Ms. Lyons testified before the U.S. Senate Judiciary Subcommittee on Technology, Terrorism and Government Information and worked hand-in-hand with more than 25 Senate and House members and their staffs to ensure fingerprint biometrics was included in the national agenda to fight terrorism.

 Ms. Lyons' leadership and business skills were honed during her 18 years at EDS, a $25 billion IT services company.
 Eventually she rose to President of the EDS Government Services Unit.
 In this role, she was responsible for marketing, sales, and delivery to Intel, DoD health, and federal civilian agencies.

-Ms. Lyons serves on CACI’s 401K investment committee, mentors start-up companies and rising women executives, and is a trustee on the Board of Wesley College, serving on both the development and audit committees.
+Ms. Lyons serves on CACI's 401K investment committee, mentors start-up companies and rising women executives, and has served as a trustee on the Board of Wesley College, supporting both the development and audit committees.
 She and her husband reside in Fairfax, VA and San Antonio, TX.
 She has two grown children.